mlyszczek/psmq/readme.md

 All code follows **ANSI C** and **POSIX** standard (version 200112).
 External dependencies are:

-Broker only:
+Broker and psmq-sub:

 * [>=embedlog-0.6](https://embedlog.bofc.pl)
 * [=embedlog-0.4](https://embedlog.bofc.pl) (**psmq-0.1.0** only)

-Library is dependency free.
+Library and psmq-pub program are dependency free.

 Test results
 ============

-NOTE: these represent test results from **master** branch and may, from time to time, show failures.
-Tagged versions **always** pass all tests on all architectures.
-No exceptions.
+Library, broker and companion programs have been tested on following systems/machines.

 operating system tests
 ----------------------